CousinRicky/hello-world/README.md

 3. `#declare` (or `#local`) the color with the `srgb` keyword.
 The resulting identifier contains a linear color. *If and only if* no additional math is required, you may skip the `#declare`/`#local` and use the `srgb` directly in a pigment or light_source.

 4. Now, do whatever additional math you need on the identifier.
 You may do this in a pigment or light_source or wherever.

+---

+A superscript ^1, and another superscript^2.
+More superscripts here ^3 and here.^4

+^1 Footnote.